mar511n/SnakePro/README.md

 ## First Steps
 SnakePro is supposed to be a multiplayer game.
 It can be played with devices on the same LAN or over the internet (this is more complicated).

 It's also possible to play on the same device with multiple Players, by opening multiple SnakePro-windows/applications.

+To test the game alone, press the "join/host" button and host a game.
+Now the "play" button will appear.